Pierre-Marie Dupuy

 Pierre-Marie Dupuy (born October 5, 1946 in Paris) is a French jurist.
-Since 1981 he is a law professor at Panthéon-Assas University, of which he is on leave since 2000.
-From 2000 to 2008 he was Professor of International Law at the European University Institute in Florence.
-Since 2008 he works in the same capacity at the Graduate Institute of International and Development Studies in Geneva.
+Since 1981, he has been a law professor at Panthéon-Assas University, where he has been on leave since 2000.
+From 2000 to 2008, he was Professor of International Law at the European University Institute in Florence.
+Since 2008, he has worked in the same capacity at the Graduate Institute of International and Development Studies in Geneva.